abridged/collabland-dev/docs/downstream-integrations/api/rate-limiting.md

 - **10 requests per second:** Developers can make up to 10 API requests per second, ensuring a reasonable throughput for initial testing and development.
 - **10000 requests per month:** Over the course of a month, developers can make a maximum of 10000 API requests.
 This limit encourages controlled usage while allowing for ample exploration.
-- **5 Max marketplace keys:** The Free Tier supports the creation of up to 5 marketplace keys, enabling integration with Collab.Land's marketplace functionality.
+- **5 Max miniapp keys:** The Free Tier supports the creation of up to 5 miniapp keys, enabling integration with Collab.Land's miniapp functionality.
 - **5 Max client apps:** Developers can register and manage up to 5 client apps within the Free Tier, facilitating integration with multiple projects simultaneously.
 - **Scopes:** [All allowed scopes](https://api.collab.land/scopes).